Sri Lanka itineraries: 4 incredible routes to explore the island

 Ritigala: 1 day

-As you travel from Anuradhapura and towards Polonnaruwa, make a stop at the ruined forest monastery of Ritigala.
-In an hour you can explore the stone stairways, platforms and meditation halls half-hidden between dripping tree roots.
-The site is 8km (5 miles) off the main road, so it's easiest if you have your own transport, though you can often find a tuk tuk at the road junction.
+As you travel from Anuradhapura toward Polonnaruwa, make a stop at the ruined forest monastery of Ritigala.
+In an hour, you can explore the stone stairways, platforms and meditation halls half hidden between dripping tree roots.
+The site is 8km off the main road, so it's easiest if you have your own transportation, though you can often find a tuk tuk at the road junction.

 Next stop: Drive 90 minutes from Ritigala to Polonnaruwa.